UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 and might contain 8 or 16 of these registers.

 Compilers can make use of these kinds of units as long as the calculations are independent - we can't calculate two things in parallel if one depends on the output of the other.
-Determining whether things are independent in this way, especially when there are loops involved, is not always trivial so you may not always get the most useage out of these registers.
+Determining whether things are independent in this way, especially when there are loops involved, is not always trivial so you may not always get the most usage out of these registers.
 A loop like the following:

 ```cpp
 for(int i = 0; i < 4; i++)